-A conceptual model is a graphical overview of the aspects of a research and how they are related to each other.
+A conceptual model is a graphical representation of the aspects of a research and how they are related to each other.

 In any research a lot of aspects are described and the interrelations between the aspects are being investigated.
 Very often this is done in an exploratory or in a descriptive research.
 These types of research have a design with only one observation moment, but even in a single moment a lot of aspects can be part of the study.
 To give an overview of all relevant aspects a conceptual model is created.
 The conceptual model is usually based on a literature study, but it does not have to contain all aspects of a theory.
 Besides that, even new aspects may be added.
 Read more about these topics on the pages Theory and Model.